SuadeLabs/fire/documentation/properties/type.md

 ### credit_card
 A **credit_card** is credit facility typically secured by a deposit account or equity in the borrower's property.

+### charge_card
+A **charge_card** is a type of electronic payment card that charges no interest but requires the owner to pay the statement balance in full, usually monthly.

+### corporate_card
+**corporate_card** is an employer-sponsored credit card for use by a company’s employee.
+The employee is liable to repay the balance in full and the employer is not ultimately responsible for the repayment of credit losses.

 ### credit_facility, multiccy_facility
 From Annex I of the [CRR][crr], credit facilities are: